jcraver1021/tsume-golang/cmd/labrador/README.md

 # Labrador - Concurrent Download Utility

 A Go-based download utility that uses worker pools for efficient concurrent downloads with retry logic.
-Downloads are organized by YAML sections that map directly to directory structure, and an index markdown file is automatically generated.
+Downloads are organized by YAML sections that map directly to directory structure.
+Each download can be passed through a chain of **mappers** before it is written, and the finished run is folded into report artifacts by **reducers** — a markdown index by default.

 ## Usage